neondatabase/website/content/docs/introduction/roadmap.md

 updatedOn: '2024-11-22T10:01:08.294Z'
 ---

 Our development teams are focused on helping you ship faster with Postgres.
-This roadmap describes committed features that we're working on right now, what we delivered recently, and a peek at some of the upcoming features we'll be taking on next.
+This roadmap describes committed features we're working on right now, what we delivered recently, and a peek at what's on the horizon.

 ## What we're working on now

 Here's a snapshot of what we're working on now:

 - **Neon in the Azure Marketplace**: We already support [creating Neon databases on Azure, starting with the East US 2 region](https://neon.tech/blog/first-azure-region-available-in-neon).
-Now, we’re working on support for more Azure regions and a tighter integration of Neon in the Azure Marketplace.
+Now, we’re working on support for more Azure regions and an Azure Marketplace integration.
 If this sounds interesting to you, [let us know](https://neon.tech/azure-marketplace).
-- **Neon in the Vercel Marketplace**: We're working on first-party Neon integration for the Vercel Marketplace.
-[Read the announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel).
-- **Larger computes**: We are working on adding support for ever-larger compute sizes.
-- **Support for exporting metrics to more monitoring platforms**: We currently support [metrics export to Datadog](/docs/guides/datadog).
-We'd like to expand support to other monitoring platforms and services.
+- **Larger computes**: Coming soon to a region near you.
-- **Private network access**: Private and secure network access to your compute resources without traversing public networks.
+- **Private Networking**: Private and secure network access to your compute resources without traversing public networks.
+Support for AWS PrivateLink is currently in [Private Preview](/docs/guides/neon-private-networking).
+- **Schema Diff GitHub Action**: This action leverages our [Schema Diff](/docs/guides/schema-diff) feature to compare database schemas across branches and post the differences as a comment on your pull request, streamlining the review process.
+It will be supported with our [Neon GitHub integration](/docs/guides/neon-github-integration).
-- **Archive branches**: To help minimize storage costs, we would like to add support for automatically archiving inactive branches (snapshots of your data) in cost-efficient object storage like Amazon S3 or Azure Blob Storage, depending on your chosen cloud provider.
+- **Archive storage on paid plans**: To minimize storage costs on paid plans, we plan to add support for automatically archiving inactive branches (snapshots of your data) in cost-efficient object storage.
+We've already launched a Free Plan version of this feature.
+See [Branch archiving](/docs/guides/branch-archiving).
 - **Schema-only branches**: A feature that lets you to create branches that only include your database schema—useful for workflows involving sensitive data.
 - **HIPAA compliance**: We are actively working toward achieving HIPAA readiness, with a target completion by the end of Q2 2025.
 For more about Neon's compliance milestones, see [Compliance](/docs/security/compliance).
-- **Data migration assistance**: We’re working on a streamlined data migration process to make it easy for users to bring their data to Neon with minimal downtime.

 If you have other feature ideas, [let us know](#share-your-thoughts).

 ## What we've just launched

+- **Migration Assistant**: Helps you migrate data to Neon from other Postgres databases.
+All you need to get started is a connection string for your existing database.
+See [Neon Migration Assistant](https://neon.tech/docs/import/migration-assistant) for instructions.
+- **Python SDK**: Our new [Python SDK](https://pypi.org/project/neon-api/) wraps the [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api), allowing you to manage the Neon platform directly from your Python applications.
+- **Neon in the Vercel Marketplace**: Neon is now a first-party native integration in the Vercel Marketplace.
+This integration lets Vercel users add Postgres to their projects and manage billing directly through Vercel.
+For details, see [Install the Neon Postgres Native Integration on Vercel](/docs/guides/vercel-native-integration).
+- **Archive Storage on the Free Plan**: Archive storage is now available on the Free Plan for automatically archiving inactive branches.
+This feature helps minimize storage costs, allowing us to expand the Free Plan even further.
+Learn more in [Branch Archiving](/docs/guides/branch-archiving).
 - **Neon Authorize**: This feature integrates with third-party **authentication providers** like Auth0, Clerk, and Stack Auth to bring authorization to your code base by leveraging Postgres [Row-Level Security (RLS)](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).
 [Read the announcement](https://neon.tech/blog/introducing-neon-authorize) and [check out the docs](/docs/guides/neon-authorize).
+- **Datadog support**: You can now [export Neon metrics to Datadog](/docs/guides/datadog).
 - **Neon on Azure**: You can deploy Neon databases on Azure, starting with the East US 2 region.
 This marks the first milestone on our Azure roadmap—many more exciting updates are on the way, including deeper integrations with the Azure ecosystem.
 [Read the announcement](https://neon.tech/blog/first-azure-region-available-in-neon).
 - **End-to-end RAG pipelines in Postgres**: Our new and open source [pgrag](https://neon.tech/docs/extensions/pgrag) extension lets you create end-to-end Retrieval-Augmented Generation (RAG) pipelines in Postgres.
 There's no need for additional programming languages or libraries.
 With the functions provided by `pgrag`, you can build a complete RAG pipeline directly within your SQL client.
 - **Support for Analytics with pg_mooncake**: This new extension, brought to the community by [mooncake.dev](https://mooncake.dev/), introduces native columnstore tables with DuckDB execution for _fast_ analytics directly in Postgres.
 [Read the announcement](https://mooncake.dev/blog/3).